HHHHHejia/HoSNNs/README.md

 ------------------------------------------------------

 3.All the running options are placed in the yaml file in the networks folder, and I will choose an example below.
-Eg for MNIST:
+Eg for MNIST:<br>

-DEFAULT:
+DEFAULT:<br>
-  dataset: mnist 		#(you don't need to change)
+  dataset: mnist 		#(you don't need to change)<br>
-  ckpt: 			#(os dirpath. path for model checkpoint)
+  ckpt: 			#(os dirpath. path for model checkpoint)<br>
   cleantrain: True		#(True or False.
-If True, train a net from scratch)
+If True, train a net from scratch)<br>
   advtrain: False               #(True or False.
-If True, adversarial train a net, need the ckpt model)
+If True, adversarial train a net, need the ckpt model)<br>
   advtest: False		#(True or False.
-If True, adversarial test the ckpt model)
+If True, adversarial test the ckpt model)<br>

 Network:
   epochs: 201